Signing Day with LCHS Senior, Luke Featherolf!

 Congratulations to LCHS Senior, Kaiden Harris, who entered the 1000-point club!
 This accomplishment is the result of years of play, dedication, and love of the game!
 Congratulations, Kaiden, on this amazing milestone! #LCisHome

-about 7 hours ago, Sarah Gauze
+14 days ago, Sarah Gauze

 LC Schools